SQream/sqream_docs/troubleshooting/log_related_issues.rst

 Loading Logs with Foreign Tables
 ---------------------------------------

-Assuming logs are stored at ``/home/rhendricks/sqream_storage/logs/``, a database administrator can access the logs using the :ref:`external_tables` concept through SQream DB.
+Assuming logs are stored at ``/home/rhendricks/sqream_storage/logs/``, a database administrator can access the logs using the :ref:`foreign_tables` concept through SQream DB.

 .. code-block:: postgres